Which 7 English passive constructions are useful?

 – Provide diagrams and examples to help guide the reader

-Having now discussed the passive voice and how it differs in English from the active voice, and having explored the various uses for the passive in both general and academic English, Lesson 3 on this subject next focuses on the various passive constructions that students may wish to use in both their speech and writing.
+Having now discussed the passive voice and how it differs in English from the active voice, and having explored the various uses for the passive in both general and academic English, Chapter 3 on this subject next focuses on the various passive constructions that students may wish to use in both their speech and writing.
 We’ve identified seven structural considerations below that learners of English may wish to recognise if they hope to use the passive confidently and correctly.
 These considerations vary from describing the basic form of the passive to exploring its interactions with tense, aspect, infinitives and other passivising verbs.

 Structure 1: The Basic Construction

-Firstly, it’s important that we remind ourselves of the basic passive construction as explored in Lesson 1.
+Firstly, it’s important that we remind ourselves of the basic passive construction as explored in Chapter 1.
 Remember that the passive is a structure in the English language in which the receiver of the action of a transitive verb (the patient) is moved to subject position, while the doer of the action of that verb (the agent) is optionally included in a prepositional ‘by’ phrase.
 This ordering of elements is precisely opposite to the more common active construction.

 As can be seen in the following diagram, the two most important elements in forming the passive are the verb ‘be’ and the past participle of the main verb: